tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * ⚙️: `(ModItem|GlobalItem).OnSpawn/CanStackInWorld/Update/PostUpdate/GrabRange/GrabStyle/CanPickup/OnPickup/PreDrawInWorld/PostDrawInWorld` now has a `WorldItem` parameter.
 For `ModItem` code, switch from `Item` to `item` to access fields on the `WorldItem`.
 For `GlobalItem` code, you might need to access `item.inner` to access the underlying `Item` instance if accessing a field not exposed as a getter on `WorldItem.
 * ⚙️: `(ModNPC|GlobalNPC).SpawnChance` changed and renamed the parameter from `NPCSpawnInfo spawnInfo` to `NPC.Spawner spawner`.
 * ⚙️: `(ModProjectile|GlobalProjectile).DrawBehind` has been removed.
 Set `Projectile.drawLayer` instead.
+* ⚙️: `ModProjectile.DrawHeldProjInFrontOfHeldItemAndArms` has been removed.
+Set `Projectile.drawLayer` to `ProjectileDrawLayerID.HeldProjOverHand` instead.
 * ⚙️: `(ModProjectile|GlobalProjectile).PreDraw/PreDrawExtras/PostDraw` now has a `Player` parameter.
 Use this instead of `Main.player[Projectile.owner]` to properly support rendering projectiles to custom `Player` instances, such as Mannequins.
 * 🤖: `ModTile.AddToArray` is no longer used for `TileID.Sets.RoomNeeds` entries since `TileID.Sets.RoomNeeds` fields have changed to typical ID sets.
 * 💀: `NPCSpawnInfo` is no longer used, it has been replaced by `NPC.Spawner` in functionality.